edgedb/edgedb/docs/cookbook/index.rst

 Cookbook
 ========

-This sections shows common idioms, approaches and recipes for using EdgeDB.
+These sections show common idioms, approaches, and recipes for using EdgeDB.

 .. toctree::
     :maxdepth: 1